Hotel-Motel Excise Taxes

 Sec.
 19.52.
 Tax rate and Use.

-(a) There shall be paid for every occupancy of a guest room in a hotel in the city a tax at the rate of five percent of the amount of rent unless an exemption [exception] is provided under section 19.54.
+(a) There shall be paid for every occupancy of a guest room in a hotel in the city a tax at the rate of eight percent of the amount of rent unless an exemption [exception] is provided under section 19.54.

 Sec.
 19.53.
 Collection of tax by lodging provider.